Disclaimer : Katekyo Hitman Reborn! belongs to Akira Amano.

 Desperate and a little terrified of the situation about to develop with her friend in the middle, she slammed a two-handed swing down on his arm even as she mule-kicked his partner in crime away from her for breathing room to use.

-As a not quite ten-year-old girl, she was nowhere near strong enough for what she managed to do not a minute ago.
+As a not even ten-year-old girl, she was nowhere near strong enough for what she managed to do not a minute ago.

 She tried to tell herself it was just the adrenalin.
 People could do awesome things when in fear of their or someone else's life, right?